KCoderVA/HBPC-AutomationProject/CONTRIBUTING.md

 # Contributing to HBPC Admission Flow Repository

 Welcome!
 This repo manages governance and forensic artifacts for the **HBPC New Admission Email With Saved Form** Power Automate flow.
+It is licensed under Apache 2.0 (see `LICENSE.txt`).
+Joint Copyright © 2025 Kyle J. Coder & Ara A. Zakarian.
 Because clinical and PHI considerations apply, please follow the rules below.

 ## 1. Branching Strategy
 | Purpose | Prefix | Example |